rust-lang/rust-wiki-backup/Note-development-policy.md

 Add "FIXME (issue #NN): blah blah" in the source anywhere you see room for improvement, where #NN is the issue number in the tracker here.
 If you fix an issue on commit, remove the associated FIXMEs (grep for other occurrences) and put the exact phrase "Closes #NN" (with that capitalization) in the commit message and github will pick it up and link to the commit, close the issue.

-h2.
-Language changes
+## Language changes

 At the moment we're going to avoid a formal change policy; it's too early and we're still changing too many things in an ad-hoc, informal way.
 If we get to the point of a full supported release cycle, we'll set up a language-change process.
 Until then, we will accept or reject pull requests mostly as a matter of taste and available energy.
+If you have some vague ideas, add an entry to [[Bikesheds]].
+If you have a worked-out idea, add an entry to [[Proposals]].

 Library additions are probably the most likely to be accepted.
+See [[Note wanted libraries]] for possible candidates.